revoltchat/revolt.js/README.md

 client.loginBot("..");
 ```

+If you are using Node, you must specify `--experimental-specifier-resolution=node`.

+For example, `node --experimental-specifier-resolution=node index.js`.

 ## MobX

 MobX is used behind the scenes so you can subscribe to any change as you normally would, e.g. with `mobx-react(-lite)` or mobx's utility functions.